whitfin/rabbitmq-capabilities-exchange/README.md

-# RabbitMQ Requirements Exchange Type
+# RabbitMQ Capabilities Exchange Type

 ## What It Does

-This plugin adds an exchange type allowing for routing to consumers based on "requirements" provided inside a message.
+This plugin adds an exchange type allowing for routing to consumers based on required "capabilities" provided inside a message.

 This covers the use case of passing messages to consumers based on a list of compatibility options; for example worker queues which